erez-strauss/init_singleton/README.md

 Notes:
 We use early initialization, by default,
  - in order to guarantee that the c++ iostream are available, the code instantiates ::std::ios_base::Init object, which initializes the cout/cerr streams.
- - the early_args_initializer provides access to command line arguments to early initialized object before entering main()
+ - the early_initializer provides access to command line arguments to early initialized object before entering main()

 The early initialization takes place before the main starts.